madebits/madebits.github.io/r/linux-csman.md

 sudo cskey.sh x
 ```

-If you have an existing secret file and want to replicate it for use with slots, you can use this command:
+If you have an existing secret file and want to replicate it for use with container slots, you can use this command:

 ```bash
 sudo csman.sh chp secret.bin -out new-secret.bin -ck -i e --- -cko -i e -b 3 ---